-POJL operates a Just Culture, where individuals will not be punished for actions, omissions or decisions taken by them that are commensurate with their experience and training, but which result in a reportable event; but equally where gross negligence, wilful violations and destructive acts will not be tolerated.
-It is recognised that there may be rare circumstances where an individual may not feel comfortable reporting a safety or security event through the normal channels; in such circumstances, I encourage any such events to be reported directly to me as the Aviation Accountable Manager where they will be dealt with in confidence if requested.
+POJL operates a Just Culture, where individuals will not be punished for actions, omissions or decisions taken by them that are commensurate with their experience and training, but which result in a reportable event, but where gross negligence, wilful violations and destructive acts will not be tolerated.
+It is recognised that there may be rare circumstances where an individual may not feel comfortable reporting an event through the normal channels; in such circumstances, I am happy to receive a summary of the event posted to my office at the airport.